710wonderdev/710wonderdev/README.md

 Skills: C / C++ / C# / UNREAL ENGINE / GAME DEVELOPMENT / TESTING

-- 🎮 I’m currently working on a new Nintendo project
+- 🎮 I’m currently working on a new Nintendo project in Redmond, WA
-- 🌱 I’m currently learning more about Unreal Engine
+- 🌱 I’m currently learning more about Unreal Engine and AR/VR development
 - 💌 How to reach me: 710wonderdev@gmail.com
 - ☺️ Pronouns: she/her